Are Fiskars Axes Any Good? (explained with pics)

 The number one reason I often recommend Fiskars axes is that you don’t have to do much maintenance.

 To maintain your Fiskars axe just clean the blade with oil (like WD40) after use, and sharpen as needed.
 Wood-handled axes require extra care like oiling and proper storage, but the Fiskars composite handle makes these axes impervious to temperature and humidity changes.

 The handle won’t warp or crack, and the head won’t come loose.
 The head also comes coated to prevent rust, but It will wear off with use pretty quickly at the edge, So a bit of oil will keep it rust-free, but I honestly don’t lose sleep if they do get a little rust.

-Don’t go too crazy and just leave your axe outside year-round – but this is an axe you can use and leave in a shed, car, or wherever and know it will be the same as how you left it.
+Don’t go too crazy and just leave your axe outside year-round – but this is an axe you can use and leave in a shed, car, or wherever, and know it will be the same as how you left it.
 Even in climates with drastic seasonal weather.

 I keep an X15 in the trunk year-round.

 Not only are Fiskars axes impervious to the weather, but they can also take a hit.
 Overstrikes are one of the most common ways people damage their axe handles, especially newer users.
-But the FiberComp handle won’t be damaged, break or loosen with the impact.
+But the FiberComp handle won’t be damaged, broken or loosen with the impact.